Crispy, crunchy, spicy and sweet, the Sticky Sesame Cauliflower is as Asian as it can get. And it leaves you smiling in deep satisfaction.

 I love to plate it on a bed of Jasmine rice and then garnish with some green onions, red chili, and sesame seeds.
 You can switch the rice with noodles, and the recipe is still utterly delicious.

-If you need more quick Asian, dinner ideas, try the Thai peanut noodles.
-But do give the sticky sesame cauliflower a whirl.
+I hope you give the sticky sesame cauliflower a whirl.
 It is healthy, and it tastes exactly like takeout from your favourite Asian restaurant.
-And oh, there is hardly any chopping (just the cauliflower) and minimal stove-top time.
+Plus, with the minimal chopping and stove time, its the best fuss-free cooking.

 Trust me; words will fall short on how amazing it tastes.